maayaikeda/newyork_crime/README.md

 Comparing Figure 3 to Figure 4, we find that the highest rates of arrests of Black people occur mainly in counties where Black people make up less than 7.6% of the total population and continues to drop as Black people make up larger & larger percentages of the total population.

-## Does this mean that the higher percentage of minorities, the less black people get arrested?
+### Does this mean that the higher percentage of minorities, the less black people get arrested?
 This is interesting, as it is generally believed that neighborhood with more black population/less white people is more dangerous.

-In fact, in counties where Black people make up less than 10% of the total population, their arrest rate is significantly higher than counties in which Black people make up more than 10% of the total population.
+In fact, it is the opposite.
+The data shows that in counties where Black people make up less than 10% of the total population, their arrest rate is significantly higher than counties in which Black people make up more than 10% of the total population.

 ![figure5](/images/Figure5.png)

-Once again, there doesn’t seem to be much difference in the percentage of arrests within other racial groups based upon the percentage of Black people in each county — but what about the percentage of White people?
+Once again, only black people seems to be affected.
+There doesn’t seem to be much difference in the percentage of arrests within other racial groups based upon the percentage of Black people in each county — but what about the percentage of White people?

 ![figure6](/images/Figure6.png)